awesome-pro/neon-website/content/docs/import/migrate-mysql.md

 ## Retrieve your Neon database connection string

-Log in to the Neon Console and navigate to the **Connection Details** section on the **Dashboard** to find your Postgres database connection string.
+Log in to the Neon Console and navigate to the **Connection Details** section on the **Dashboard** to find your LangChaindatabase connection string.
 It should look similar to this:

 ```bash shouldWrap
 postgresql://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname?sslmode=require